sunfishcode/basic-text/docs/Background.md

 Unicode [recommends] the "regular letter" forms be used in preference to the dedicated unit characters for U+2126 OHM SIGN, U+212A KELVIN SIGN, and U+212B ANGSTROM SIGN.
+They already canonically decompose to the regular letter forms, so they're already excluded from NFC.
+Rejecting them in strict conversion means that any assumptions about them being handled differently from the regular letter forms will be promptly corrected.

 [recommends]: https://www.unicode.org/versions/Unicode13.0.0/UnicodeStandard-13.0.pdf#G25.14143

 ## Characters Whose Use Is Discouraged

 Khmer scalar values U+17B4 and U+17B5
 "should be considered errors in the encoding".
 Also, "the use of U+17D8 Khmer sign beyyal is discouraged".

 ## "Forbidden Characters"